freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/teleporters.md

 # Teleporters

-Sometimes, it's easier to teleport the ball from one place to another instead of setting up the physical environment to simulate the actual movement.
+Sometimes it's easier to teleport the ball from one place to another instead of setting up the physical environment to simulate the actual movement.
 VPE provides a simple component that destroys a ball at kicker A and creates a new one at kicker B.

 > [!NOTE]
 > Please note that you shouldn't be using teleporters when the ball is visible, because it breaks the natural flow of the ball and looks choppy.